Table of Contents

 Moreover, it is also a good idea to avoid walking on the tiles or applying moisture to the grout until it is completely dry.
 It includes avoiding using the shower, tub, or sink until the grout can cure fully.

 Additionally, if you can’t wait for the grout to dry before using the bathroom, consider using an alternative bathroom until the grout has had a chance to dry and cure.
-It will help to ensure that the grout and tiles are not damaged or discoloured by premature use.
+It will help to ensure that the grout and tiles are not damaged or discolored by premature use.

 How can I speed up the drying time of the grout?